gitpitch/gitpitch/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/gitpitch/hello-world)

-##GitPitch - Get The Word Out About Your GitHub Projects!
+##GitPitch - Promote, Pitch, Or Present Your GitHub Projects

 1. [What Is GitPitch?](#what)